ramrow/Comprehensive-guide-to-Neural-Networks/README.md

       $$A(x) = max(0,x)$$

 ## Backpropagation
 This is a the process that goes back from the output layer to the input layer and updates the weights and biases for the nodes.
+Backpropagation is the keystone of the neural network as it is what allows the network to "learn" and improve itself.
+The core of backpropagation is the chain rule from Calculus which allows the network to calculate how each weight contributes to error when comparing the output and the label, by calculating and mutiplying the graidents of the loss function and the hidden layers.